muntasimulhaque/muntasimulhaque.github.io/_posts/2024-12-24-ielts-tips.md

 * Take timed mock tests from the Cambridge books 11-16 from this [link](https://banglayielts.com/courses/academic/){:target="_blank"}.
 After each test, analyze which parts you're struggling with.
 If you find you are lacking, rewatch IELTS Simon's videos from the playlist.

 * IELTS Simon's old website had excellent tips.
 The new website requires subscription.
-Fortunately, the old website is available on web.archive.org.
+Fortunately, the old website is available on Internet Archive's Wayback Machine.
 Check important tips on each page at this [link](https://web.archive.org/web/20230224102046/https://www.ielts-simon.com/ielts-help-and-english-pr/students-questions/){:target="_blank"} if you have enough time before the test.
 These are treasure troves!
 These are especially useful for quick review before the test.

 Now, here are my tips for each test segment.